magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 **Arguments:**

 - `key` _(**required**, string)_: Key to store
 - `val` _(**required**, any)_: Value to store.
 May not be `null`.
-Will be serialized using [msgpackr's](https://github.com/kriszyp/msgpackr) implementation of the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
+Will be serialized using [msgpackr's](https://github.com/kriszyp/msgpackr) implementation of the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm)
 - `options` _(object)_:
   - `app` _(string)_: App to use for storage
   - `evictionPolicy` _(string)_: Controls behavior if the put would cause the app to exceed its storage limit.
 Supported values:
-    - undefined _(default)_: Does not evict any key/value pairs and returns a 'Database size limit exceeded' error.
+    - undefined (default): Does not evict any key/value pairs and returns a "Database size limit exceeded" error
-    - 'fifo': Evict the oldest key/value pairs as needed to make room for the new key/value pair.
+    - "fifo": Evict the oldest key/value pairs as needed to make room for the new key/value pair

 **Returns:** a Promise that resolves to true